AventixQ/ai_commerce/README.md

 The application allows users to:
 * Select different analysis types (e.g., "Exhibitor Fit Analysis", "Company Name Changer").
-* Configure Google Sheets integration for input (company domains/names) and output.
+* Configure Google Sheets integration for input (company domains) and output.
 * Specify a range of rows in the Google Sheet to process.
 * View real-time logs of the analysis process.